Skip to main content

 The process of mediation is about hearing things from each other’s viewpoint in a safe and confidential environment, with the hope that both people agree how to interact with each moving forward.

 Mediation is an informal confidential process, and no outcome letters are given from this.
-Information will only be shared outside of the mediation process with the consent of the employees involved.
+Information will only be shared outside the mediation process with the consent of the employees involved.
 Employees may agree to a written mediation contract which documents the commitments and agreements which each party has made.
-This will only be provided to individuals outside of the mediation session, such as the line manager, with the explicit consent from both parties and can be helpful to aid future support.
+This will only be provided to individuals outside the mediation session, such as the line manager, with the explicit consent from both parties and can be helpful to aid future support.

 All employees have access to the mediation service with the aim to de-escalate potential or actual conflict at the earliest point possible saving time, expense and unnecessary stress.
 Information on the trust’s mediation service can be also be located on the intranet.